 - West Virginia University (WVU) is contracted to complete an ongoing evaluation of children's inhome and community-based services.
-Routine reports of the evaluation will be provided to DoHS. - Marshall University is contracted to complete an ongoing evaluation of service fidelity processes, including utilization of the Child and Adolescent Needs and Strengths (CANS) Assessment, to the National Wraparound Initiative standards.
+WVU will provide routine reports of the evaluation to DoHS. - Marshall University is contracted to complete an ongoing evaluation of service fidelity processes, including utilization of the Child and Adolescent Needs and Strengths (CANS) Assessment, to the National Wraparound Initiative standards.
 Marshall University will provide routine reports to DoHS.